citp/privacy-policy-historical/e/es/est/estore.com.au.md

-> *The following text is extracted and transformed from the estore.com.au privacy policy that was archived on 2011-11-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111115143513id_/http%3A//www.estore.com.au/Privacy_Policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the estore.com.au privacy policy that was archived on 2012-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120618050626id_/http%3A//www.estore.com.au/Privacy_Policy.aspx) for the most accurate reproduction.*

-# eStore.com.au | Online Technology & Computer Store - Buy Computers, Software, Laptops & Printers
+# Privacy Policy | eStore

 ## eStore Privacy Policy